pastelnetwork/gonode/supernode/README.md

 # SuperNode

 `supernode` is a server application that handles `walletnode` requests.
-The app does all the work of registering and searching artworks.
+The app does most of the work of registering and searching artworks.

 ## Quick Start